minimo-io/braaay-front-site/README.md

 - When articles have final routes, they must have the Blog Secondary Menu.
 - Create the svelte this repo as a standalone project to use it with Vercel or Netlify.
 - Mobile menu, needs to improve (no current place for cashback or account buttons)
-- PRODUCT PAGE:
-  - We need than when you hover down, and loose sight of "Buy button" a fixed div appears below.
-  - Show price with PIX discount (or lowest possible price)

 - SCREEN: Cashback
 - LOGIN